 Ask for sauces and salad dressings on the side and use them sparingly.

 Use salsa and mustard instead of mayonnaise or oil.

 Ask for olive or canola oil instead of butter, margarine, or shortening.

-Use nonfat or low-fat milk instead of whole milk or cream.
+Choose nonfat or low-fat milk instead of whole milk or cream.

-Salads and vegetables make healthier side dishes than french fries.
+Salads and vegetables make healthier side dishes than French fries.
 Use a small amount of sour cream instead of butter if you order a baked potato.